rafaelromao/keyboards/src/qmk/keyboards/xiudi/xd75/keymaps/rafaelromao/readme.md

 ## xd75/rafaelromao
 ### A 34 keys split keyboard layout, optimized for programmers.

-The keyboard in the picture below is a XD75, used to test this layout.
+The keyboard in the picture below is a XD75, used to design and test this layout.
 ![img](https://i.imgur.com/MRmP9zL.jpg)

 ### Compile